Xlire/CS50P-Final-Project/final/README.md

 You will also see a token.json, this file will save your log in information for next time so you won’t need to log in again.

 Go to orders.csv, you will see id of gmail, number of file, message(snippet) of the email and completion status(done).

 ![alt text](image/18.png)

-to see orders of custumer. use second arg: -s or --show along with an integer number of orders you want to see.
+To see orders of custumer. use second arg: -s or --show along with an integer number of orders you want to see.
 You can use 'a' to see all orders.

-in your terminal, execute: python project.py -s a or --show a, you should see all orders’ detail in orders.csv file:
+In your terminal, execute: python project.py -s a or --show a, you should see all orders’ detail in orders.csv file:

 ![show all orders](image/19.png)

-execute: python project.py -s 3
+Execute: python project.py -s 3

 ![show 3 orders](image/20.png)